mfeemster/keysharp/docs/reference.md

 			ToClr()    => Any                      ; the underlying HttpResponseMessage }
 		```
 		+ **A non-2xx status is not an error.** The server answered, and the body of a failed request is usually where the reason is; `IsSuccess` is the test.
-What does raise: a transport failure as an `OSError`, an elapsed timeout as a `TimeoutError`, and a bad URL, method, header or option as a `ValueError`.
+What does raise:
+			+ an `OSError` when the request never reached a reply — the host does not resolve, the connection is refused or drops, TLS fails;
+			+ a `TimeoutError` when nothing arrives within `Timeout`;
+			+ a `ValueError` for an empty or non-absolute URL that no `BaseUrl` completes, a scheme other than http and https, an unusable method, header, proxy or option value, an unrecognized option key, a session option given per request, and `Handler` given alongside the options it would override;
+			+ a `TypeError` for a `Body` that is an object other than a `Buffer`, `Headers` that is not a `Map`, an `OnData` that is not callable, or a `Handler` that is not an `HttpMessageHandler`;
+			+ an `Error` when a session has been closed, or when `OnData` stopped the transfer — the task is canceled, and the synchronous form raises what `Await` raises for canceled work.
 		+ Options are given as a `Map` or an object, with **PascalCase** keys.
 An unrecognized key raises a `ValueError` rather than being ignored, so a typo is reported where it is written.
 The request options may be given per request or as session defaults, where a request's own value wins and `Headers` merges key by key — a request value of `""` removes a header for that request.
 			+ `Headers`: a `Map` of header names to values, compared case-insensitively as HTTP compares them. `Content-Type` is applied to the body, and a request with no body ignores every `Content-*` name because there is nothing to describe; every other name is sent as given, including one .NET's own parser would refuse.
 Unless it is overridden a request carries `User-Agent: Keysharp/<version>`, which `""` removes like any other header.
-			+ `Body`: a String, sent as UTF-8 `text/plain`, or a `Buffer`, sent as `application/octet-stream`. `Post`'s and `Request`'s third-from-last parameter is the same thing positionally.
+			+ `Body`: a String, sent as UTF-8 `text/plain`, or a `Buffer`, sent as `application/octet-stream`. `Post(Url, Body)` and `Request(Method, Url, Body)` take the same thing positionally.
 Body and Json are one slot, so a request naming either replaces both of the session's defaults.
 			+ `Json`: any value, encoded with `Json.Encode` and sent as `application/json`.
 Giving both `Body` and `Json` raises, since each *is* the body.
 			+ `Timeout`: a positive number of seconds, default 30, or `-1` to wait indefinitely; anything else raises.
 It bounds the wait for the response headers and then each further piece of the body — an **idle** timeout, not a total one, so a slow large download is not cut off while a dead connection still is.
 			+ `OnData`: see below.